Video Surveillance for Car Dealerships and Garages

-Prevent theft – Like other retail stores, the dollar is the bottom line for auto dealerships.
-Protecting their inventory and potential profit is an essential aspect of sales, and with expensive inventory, security becomes that much more important.
-Video surveillance cameras placed around lots can help prevent thieves from taking cars, as well as help identify any thieves who steal cars.
+Prevent Theft – Like other retail stores, the dollar is the bottom line for auto dealerships and garages.
+Protecting their inventory and potential profit is an essential aspect of sales, and with expensive inventory security becomes that much more important.
+Video surveillance cameras placed around lots can help prevent thieves from taking cars, as well as identify any thieves who do take cars.

-Track customers and visitors – The ability to track customer's habits, especially correlating data between which cars customers look at and which they decide to purchase, can be valuable information for marketing, inventory and sales staff.
+Track Customers and Visitors – The ability to track customer habits, especially correlating data between which cars customers look at and which cars they decide to purchase, can be valuable information for marketing, inventory, and dealership sales staff.
 Video security cameras, especially those equipped with intelligent video analytics technology, can help you count and track customers as they move around your business.

-Protect building, employees and customers – Surveillance cameras can help your security staff posted about any security issues that may arise throughout the day.
-Modern security cameras allow your security staff to be more flexible in their duties with features like video alerts.
-Instead of sitting in front of a monitor all day, guards can actively patrol your grounds and receive video alerts from networked cameras about issues that have arisen.
+Protect Buildings, Employees, and Customers – Surveillance cameras can help by keeping your security staff posted about any security issues that arise throughout the day.
+Modern security cameras allow staff to be more flexible in their duties with features like video alerts and mobile viewing.
+Instead of sitting in front of a monitor all day, security guards can actively patrol your grounds and receive alerts from cameras.

-- Integration into an ID card timekeeping system for tracking employees
+- Integration into ID card timekeeping system for tracking employee hours

-- Integration into current physical security systems such as door locks and car alarms
+- Integration into physical security systems such as door locks and car alarms

-- Integration into buildings systems like heating and air conditioning
+- Integration into building systems like heating and air conditioning

-Privacy – Be careful to only install security cameras in public places like showrooms, parking lots and lobbies.
-Any area where a customer or employee has an expectation of privacy – like a bathroom or a break room, should be left alone.
+Privacy – Be careful to only install security cameras in public places like showrooms, parking lots, work rooms, and lobbies.
+Any area where a customer or employee has expectations of privacy, like a bathroom or break room, should be left private.

-Damage – Cameras, especially those monitoring cars in outside lots, are susceptible to damage from weather.
-A damaged camera can lead to interruptions, which can make your inventory susceptible to damage and theft.
+Damage – Cameras, especially those monitoring outside locations, are susceptible to damage from the weather.
+A damaged camera can lead to interruptions in recording, which can put your inventory at risk of theft or vandalism.

-Over reliance – While video surveillance may be an effective security solution for an auto dealership, it should not be used as the sole security system.
-Rather, a system of security cameras should work to enhance an existing security system or systems like car alarms and security guards.
+Over Reliance – While video surveillance may be an effective security solution for an auto dealership or garage, it should not be used as the sole security option.
+Rather, a system of security cameras should work to enhance an existing security system like car alarms and security guards.

-Things to Consider When Installing an Auto Wholesaler Surveillance System
+Things to Consider When Installing an Auto Surveillance System

 The perfect security system for any business depends on a wide variety of factors.
 Consider the following when choosing a security system: